-In yet another sign of Downtown LA’s ongoing resurgence, companies once apt to locate their regional headquarters in outlying satellite cities are moving back to the city center.
+In yet another sign of Downtown LA’s ongoing resurgence, companies once apt to locate their regional headquarters in outlying satellite cities are moving back to the city center, a phenomenon known as “urban consolidation.”
 Attracted by new amenities and entertainment options in the area not to mention its accessibility by mass transit, companies are ditching the office park in favor of iconic high-rises in the downtown core.

 Today was a great day for me as a transit advocate.
 I was formally appointed onto the 9-member Transportation Advisory Commission (TAC) for the City of Pasadena.
 (See me taking oath in the picture above.)
 Councilwoman Jacque Robinson (District 1) nominated me for her district and I was chosen to serve for 3 years on TAC where we will advise the City Council concerning policies that affect Pasadena’s transportation system.
 I am honored and I look forward to helping my community become more walkable, bike friendly, and transit oriented.

 The Met in South Park–a 14-story apartment high-rise built in 1989 and owned by Forest City–is finally getting a very welcomed new paint job after sitting many years of having been painted from a previous time with a tacky combination of bright yellow, purple, orange, and green!
 Whenever I walked by this building, I would always cringe because the colors just reminded me of some giant mutant kindergartener who got lose in the city (think a cuter version of Godzilla) and went a little too “crayon happy” with this poor victimized apartment building.